Leuchtfeuer/locate/Documentation/Functions/AssignLanguage/Examples/Index.rst

        excludeBots = 1
        sessionHandling = 1
        overrideSessionValue = 1
+       # URL Parameter which has to be true when overrideSessionValue is allowed within action and sessionHandling is enabled
+       overrideQueryParameter = setLang
        # Simulate your IP address for countryByIP fact provider (for test purposes only), e.g. 109.10.163.98 is a french IP address
        simulateIp =